Yankeetown, Florida

 Yankeetown is a town in Levy County, Florida, United States.
-In the 2020 census, the population was 588.
+Its located in North Florida along the Gulf of Mexico.
+It is part of both the Big Bend Coast and the Nature Coast.
+In the 2020 census, the population was 588, up from 502 at the 2010 census.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.

 History

 Yankeetown was founded in 1923 by the Indiana politician and lawyer Armanis F. Knotts, who moved to the area because of his great love for hunting.
-The settlement was originally named Knotts for the founder.
+The settlement was originally an unincorporated village named "Knotts Village", after the founder's surname.
 However, stories have it that the present name comes from a local mail carrier, an "unreconstructed Confederate," who frequently and derisively directed visitors to the settlement that he called "that Yankee town."
-Yankeetown was initially to be western end of a 1930s proposed, but never actualized, Cross Florida Canal.
+The "Town of Yankeetown" was officially incorporated as a municipality in 1925.
+Yankeetown was initially to be the western end of a 1930s proposed, but never actualized, Cross Florida Canal.

 Geography

-Yankeetown is located at 29°1′52″N 82°43′12″W (29.031155, –82.720104).
+The approximate coordinates for the Town of Yankeetown is located in south central Levy County at 29°1′52″N 82°43′12″W (29.031155, –82.720104).

 The outermost reaches of the town are located around the mouth of the Withlacoochee River and along the Gulf of Mexico.

 According to the United States Census Bureau, the town has a total area of 54.6 km2, of which 19.8 km2 is land and 34.8 km2, or 63.75%, is water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Yankeetown has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 588 people, 252 households, and 180 families residing in the town.

-As of the 2020 census, Yankeetown had a population of 588 with 292 households.
-The median household income was $44,318.
-There was an employment rate of 30.2%.
-28.9% of the population lived below the Poverty threshold.
+In 2020, the median household income was $44,318.
+There was an employment rate of 30.2%, and 28.9% of the population lived below the poverty threshold.

-28.2% of the population 25 years or older had a Bachelor’s degree or higher.
-11.9% of the population were without Health Care Coverage.
-The median age was 56.0.
+In 2020, 28.2% of the population 25 years or older had a Bachelor's degree or higher.
+11.9% of the population were without any healthcare coverage.
+The median age was 56.0 years old.

-11.9% of the population were veterans.
-1.8% of the population were foreign born persons.
+In 2020, 11.9% of the population were veterans.
+1.8% of the population were foreign-born persons.

+As of the 2010 United States census, there were 502 people, 297 households, and 170 families residing in the town.